htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 :doc:`/grid-computing/job-router` section for information on the *condor_job_router*.)

-Beginning with HTCondor 9.4.0, when a submission is a late materialization job factory, transforms that would match the first factory job will be applied to the Cluster ad at submit time.
+When a submission is a late materialization job factory, transforms that would match the first factory job will be applied to the Cluster ad at submit time.
 When job ads are later materialized, attribute values set by the transform will override values set by the job factory for those attributes.
-Prior to this version transforms were applied to late materialization jobs only after submit time.

 The following example shows a set of two transforms: one that automatically assigns an accounting group to jobs based on the